rejosu/REJohnston/content/blog/rearranging/index.md

 1. Family Orientation
 1. Physical Fitness
 1. Mental Fitness
-1. Fiscal / financial Fitness
+1. Fiscal / Financial Fitness
 1. Meta-process tracking and feedback integration

 This is will be subject to change and revision, but I believe it captures the majority of areas where I seek to improve myself.